asad-a/gov/README.md

 # COVID-19 Candian Gov Updates

 We wanted a quick way to share these updates.
+Contributions welcome!

 Thank you for the help in setting this up: